balancer/docs-v3/docs/concepts/core-concepts/hooks.md

 ## Hook implementation

 A set of [different pool hooks](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/interfaces/contracts/vault/IPoolHooks.sol) are available to be implemented, depending on what part of the execution flow the additional logic is needed.
-All hooks (except `computeFee`) are expected to return a `boolean` type of either `true` on success or `false` on failure.
+All hooks are expected to return a `boolean` type of either `true` on success or `false` on failure.
 The available hooks are:

 - `onBeforeInitialize`
 - `onAfterInitialize`